joshdelg/cs240lx-25spr/README.md

   - over light and camera (?)
   - lora?

+Inspired by 140e final projects:
+  - Stewart doing some kind of elf loader.
+  - doing an ox64 lab?
+  - doing GPU + fractals for speedup.

 Device labs are fun.
 So we do those too:
   - accelerometer, gyro
   - lidar